JPSieg/MeltR/README.md

 <img src="https://render.githubusercontent.com/render/math?math={\color{white} [A]_{T} = [B]_{T} \qquad (7)}#gh-dark-mode-only">

 ![Job plot used by the concentration algorithm.
 Data are modeled with a KD of 0.1 nM and a FAM-RNA strand concentration of 250 nM.
 (A) Isotherms resemble a job plot, where the intersection of Line 1 and Line 2 can be used to determine X. (B) The same modeled data with the concentration algorithm starting at X = 1 and ending at X = 0.8.](https://user-images.githubusercontent.com/63312483/166508109-8337d818-6eed-4b08-a33c-92794a14a95a.svg)

+##### Figure 1: Job plot used by the concentration algorithm.
+Data are modeled with a KD of 0.1 nM and a FAM-RNA strand concentration of 250 nM.
+(A) Isotherms resemble a job plot, where the intersection of Line 1 and Line 2 can be used to determine X. (B) The same modeled data with the concentration algorithm starting at X = 1 and ending at X = 0.8.

 The absolute concentration of [A]<sub>T</sub> and [B]<sub>T</sub> cannot be known with precicion.
 However, the mole ratio of the error (X) in the fluorophore and quencher stocks can be estimated from this data point at Equation 8.